- Day 1 Vancouver, Canada

-Sailing south into the open ocean, we spend a few hours journeying through the Inside Passage, such as Grenville Channel and Princess Royal Channel.
+Sailing south into the open ocean, we spend a few hours journeying through the Inside Passage, admiring places such as Grenville Channel, Princess Royal Channel or Johnstone Strait.
 Enjoy exceptional views of tranquil fjords and mountains covered in evergreen forests.
 Unlike other cruise ships that normally pass through the area at night, you’ll be able to see this sublime summer scenery during the day.

 Your expedition cruise ends in Vancouver.
 Extend your holiday with an optional Post-Program to spend some extra time in this vibrant city.
 Make the most of the summer weather and cycle around Stanley Park, or enjoy the scenic views from the Sea-to-Sky Gondola.
 Richmond Night Market boasts endless food stalls while Granville Island is the artsy hub.

 - One night in a hotel in Vancouver including breakfast before the expedition cruise